satishthulva/sylenium-framework/README.md

 ### :crossed_flags: Writing garbage locators :crossed_flags:

-Using google chrome `copy-as-xpath` and using it directly etc.  Favour adding unique identifiers to your frontend to aid with automation.  `data-` attributes etc can be extremely useful.
+Using google chrome `copy-as-xpath` and using it directly etc.  Favour adding unique identifiers to your frontend to aid with automation.  `data-` attributes etc can be extremely useful. work later when 10 parallel tests have flooded the table data!
-Using complex xpaths will end in hassle later, and please account for the page state being different later with parallel tests running.
-Your useless xpath locator finding row 3 in a table won't work later when 10 parallel tests have flooded the table data!

 ---